nancyyoder/fwd-project-1/process/process.md

 ![Wireframe recreated in HTML and CSS](screen1.png) *Wirefram recreated in HTML and CSS - off to a good start*

-All of the elements graphics in my project were created on adobe illustrator, exported as a png and placed in my project.
+All of the graphics in my project were created on adobe illustrator, exported as a png, and placed in my project.
 The flowers are placed using absolute position.
 I am not sure if this is the best, most responsive, way to place the flower, but I am going with it for now and will adjust if I run into problems (wish me luck!).

 I played around with the Javascript, prototyping the text changing, displaying different instructions when the flowers are clicked.
 I only want the text to change when the center of the flower is clicked, right now it is changing when any part of the flower is clicked.
 This is on my fixer-upper to do list.